-Contingent habities, Communicates and Others.
-As at March 31, 2022 As at March 31, 2021 - (INR Crores) (INR Crores) Contingent liability: i The Company has received an order from the commissioner of Central Excise Customs & Service tax dated March 20,2017 for payment of service tax liability on account of incorrect availment of service tax credit on impugned capital goods and taxability of Berth hire charges in the hands of the Company during year 2013-14.
+25 Contingent liabilities, Commitments and others: As at March 31, 2025 (INR Crores) As at March 31, 2024 (INR Crores) Contingent liability: i The Company has received an order from the commissioner of Central Excise Customs & Service tax dated March 20,2017 for payment of service tax liability on account of incorrect availment of service tax credit on impugned capital goods and taxability of Berth hire charges in the hands of the Company during year 2013-14.
 Management considers these demands as not tenable against the company and therefore no provision for tax contingencies has been considered necessary.
-5.00 5.00 ii The company has received a Show Cause Notice (SCN) from Commercial Tax Officer (CTO), Gajuwaka on November 02, 2017 asking for explanation for TDS deducted on rates different from those prescribed in the notification dated September 14, 2011 on Works Contract payment made between period November 14, 2011 to March 31,2015.
+5.00 5.00 II The company has received a Show Cause Notice (SCN) from Commercial Tax Officer (CTO), Gajuwaka on November 02, 2017 asking for explanation for TDS deducted on rates different from those prescribed in the notification dated September 14, 2011 on Works Contract payment made between period November 14, 2011 to March 31,2015.
 The company had deducted the TDS at different rates ranging from 2.80% to 3.37% as against the statutory rate of 3.50%, thus resulting in lower deduction of TDS of Rs.
 0.54 Crores.
 As assessed by CTO the liability is reduced from Rs.0.54 Crores to Rs.0.40 Crores as per the revised demand notice by CTO dated 25th Nov 2020.
 Management has filed appeal with tribunal against the CTO demand notice and basis assessment of the internal legal counsel believes that probability of the liability devolving on the Company is low and accordingly no provision has been made in the financial statement in this regard.
 This disclosed amount includes Penalty amount of communication received in 2020-21.
-0.49 0.49 iii) Export Obligation:
+0.49 0.49 The Company has received an order from the Assistant commissioner of Central tax dated August 30,2022 for payment of service tax liability on account of irregular availment of transitional credit under sec 140(5) of CGST act 2017 Management considers these demands as not tenable against the company and therefore no provision for tax contingencies has been considered necessary.
+0.17 0.17 iii) Export Obligation :